-F. TOILET AND BATHING FACILITIES:
+TOILET AND BATHING FACILITIES:

-All toilet rooms will have toilet paper, soap and disposable towels at a height accessible (1)to children.
-A program will not use a common towel or wash cloth.
+All toilet rooms will have toilet paper, soap and disposable towels at a height accessible to children.
+A (1)program will not use a common towel or wash cloth.

 All toilets and sinks must be located within 100 feet of the licensed area.
-The staff (2)member shall maintain a direct line of sight of the child until the child enters the bathroom and from the time the child leaves the bathroom until the child returns.
+The staff member shall maintain (2) a direct line of sight of the child until the child enters the bathroom and from the time the child leaves the bathroom until the child returns

-SAFETY COMPLIANCE: G.
+G. SAFETY COMPLIANCE:

-A program will conduct emergency preparedness practice drills at least quarterly (1)beginning of each school calendar year.
+(1)school calendar year.